MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-semantic-chunking.md

 > + Generate embeddings for each chunk
 > + Use index projections to map embeddings to fields in a search index

-This article uses the [sample health plan PDFs](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/health-plan) uploaded to Azure Blob Storage and then indexed using the **Import and vectorize data** wizard.
+For illustration purposes, this article uses the [sample health plan PDFs](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/health-plan) uploaded to Azure Blob Storage and then indexed using the **Import and vectorize data wizard**.

 ## Prerequisites

 + [An indexer-based indexing pipeline](search-indexer-overview.md) with an index that accepts the output.
 The index must have fields for receiving headings and content.

 + [A supported data source](search-indexer-overview.md#supported-data-sources) having text content that you want to chunk.

 + [A skillset with Document Layout skill](cognitive-search-skill-document-intelligence-layout.md) that splits documents based on paragraph boundaries.

 + [An Azure OpenAI Embedding skill](cognitive-search-skill-azure-openai-embedding.md) that generates vector embeddings.

 + [An index projection](search-how-to-define-index-projections.md) for one-to-many indexing.

 ## Prepare data files